jrosen48/rweekly.org/draft.md

 + [ghentr](https://github.com/ijlyttle/ghentr) - tools to make it easier for you to build and share a private package-ecosystem using your instance of GitHub Enterprise [[pkgdown site](https://ijlyttle.github.io/ghentr/)]

 ### Package Releases

 + [future 1.7.0](https://cran.r-project.org/package=future) - Unified Parallel and Distributed Processing in R for Everyone - now with even less friction and more power to the end user and the developer.  ... and `future_lapply()` has moved to the [future.apply](https://cran.r-project.org/package=future.apply) package.

 + [matrixStats 0.53.1](https://cran.r-project.org/package=matrixStats) - Functions that Apply to Rows and Columns of Matrices (and to Vectors) - with some minor bug fixes

++ [tidyLPA 0.1.1](https://cran.r-project.org/package=tidyLPA) - Easily carry out Latent Profile Analysis (initial release of package that provides an interface to the mclust R package and to the commercial MPlus software)

 ###  Videos and Podcasts